ChrisLowe-Takor/react-leaflet-box-zoom/README.md

 Name | Default | Description
 --- | --- | ---
-stick | `false` | Setting to `true` will cause the zoom control to remain active after the user has zoomed position | `topleft` | Position of the control.
+sticky | `false` | Setting to `true` will cause the zoom control to remain active after the user has zoomed position | `topleft` | Position of the control.
 Valid values are `topleft`, `topright`, `bottomleft`, or `bottomright` style | | A react css style prop for the button.
 You can pass in your own style such as a custom background image.
 The default is set to match the default Leaflet style with a box zoom icon activeStyle | | A react css style prop for the active state of the button.
 This appends to the `style` prop.